 Teepinch is a print on demand apparel brand that sells family t-shirts and jumpers in the US and Canadian markets.
 They sell matching apparel to families that create memories of a lifetime for them.
 The owner, Nick Fiorante, approached us as he was struggling to scale his Facebook ads himself.
 Results were inconsistent and he wasn’t meeting his target ROAS.
 (Return On Ad Spend) Couple that with the demands of growing a brand, hiring staff, managing fulfilment, etc. it left little time for him to focus on scaling his account whilst growing his eCommerce brand.

-Using our 3 step eCommerce scaling process, we scaled his ads and revenue whilst freeing up his time and bandwidth from the day to day ad buying.
+Using our 3 step eCommerce scaling process, we scaled his ads to $15K-$17K/day in revenue whilst freeing up his time and bandwidth from the day to day ad buying.

 Step 1: Analyze